rimstar.org Testatika 3kW Machine Sector Analysis

 Sectors near the disc center

-Next, the sectors seem to enter a black area on the disk and may reappear at the center to form a mesh, as the following photo shows.
-Note that if there are 100W resistors connecting the sectors near the center of the disk as some say was stated by Paul Baumann (still being looked into) then the black area is a likely place for the resistors to be.
+Next, the sectors seem to enter a black area on the disk and may reappear at the center to form a mesh.
+The sectors here are blurred as a result of being taken from a slow speed video but their individuality near the center can be seen in the above photo with the bright lightbulb where the camera shutter speed was much faster.
+Note that if there are 1Kohm resistors connecting the sectors near the center of the disk as some say was stated by Paul Baumann then the black area is a likely place for the resistors to be.

 Click on the photo to see the original version.